-I am a fifth year Ph.D. candidate in the Department of Politics at Princeton University, where I am a 2018-2019 Graduate Fellow at the Princeton Institute for International and Regional Studies (PIIRS), as well as a Graduate Associate in the Program in Law and Public Affairs (LAPA) and the European Union (EU) Program.
+I am a Ph.D. candidate in the Department of Politics at Princeton University, specializing in comparative politics and law and society, with a region focus on the European Union (EU).
+Beginning in September, I will be a 2019-2022 Postdoctoral Fellow in Political Science at the PluriCourts Centre at the University of Oslo.
+I am a 2018-2019 Graduate Fellow at the Princeton Institute for International and Regional Studies (PIIRS), as well as a Graduate Associate in the Program in Law and Public Affairs (LAPA) and the European Union (EU) Program.
 At Princeton, I also served as the editorial assistant at World Politics and as the founder/coordinator of the Department of Politics' Qualitative Research Seminar.

-My work has been published or is forthcoming in World Politics, the Journal of Law and Courts, the Journal of European Public Policy, Constitutional Studies, an edited volume on case study research and in Italian law reviews.
+My work is published or forthcoming in World Politics, Law & Society Review, Journal of Law and Courts, Journal of European Public Policy, European Law Journal, Constitutional Studies, an edited volume on case study research and in Italian law reviews.
 I hold an M.A. degree in Politics from Princeton University (2015), an M.A. degree in social sciences from the University of Chicago (2012), and a B.A. degree in public policy from the University of Michigan in Ann Arbor (2010).